mholetzko/permetix/clients/cpp/README.md

 # C++ License Client

-Modern C++17 library for integrating with the Mercedes-Benz License Server.
+Modern C++17 library for integrating with the Cloud License Server.

 ## Features